2008 Denver Broncos season: Week 13: at New York Jets

 Hoping to rebound from their home loss to the Raiders, the Broncos flew to The Meadowlands for a Week 13 duel with the New York Jets, considered one of the best teams in the league, fresh off their victory over the undefeated Tennessee Titans.
 In the first quarter, Denver drew first blood as safety Vernon Fox returned a fumble 23 yards for a touchdown.
-The Jets responded with RB Thomas Jones getting a 59-yard TD run.
-The Broncos answered with QB Jay Cutler completing a 59-yard TD pass to rookie WR Eddie Royal, along with kicker Matt Prater getting a 25-yard field goal.
-In the second quarter, New York drew close as Jones got a 29-yard TD run.
-The Broncos replied with rookie RB Peyton Hillis getting a 1-yard TD run, while Prater got a 35-yard field goal.
+The Jets responded with running back Thomas Jones getting a 59-yard touchdown run.
+The Broncos answered with quarterback Jay Cutler completing a 59-yard touchdown pass to rookie wide receiver Eddie Royal, along with kicker Matt Prater getting a 25-yard field goal.
+In the second quarter, New York drew close as Jones got a 29-yard touchdown run.
+The Broncos replied with rookie running back Peyton Hillis getting a 1-yard touchdown run, while Prater got a 35-yard field goal.

 In the third quarter, the Jets tried to rally as kicker Jay Feely nailed a 30-yard field goal.
-In the fourth quarter, Denver pulled away as Cutler completed a 36-yard TD pass to WR Brandon Stokley.
+In the fourth quarter, Denver pulled away as Cutler completed a 36-yard touchdown pass to wide receiver Brandon Stokley.

 With the win, the Broncos improved to 7–5.